 Learn more about common fallacies about the “natural foods”

 Another concern that comes under the banner of natural being better is the use of hormones in meat production or other animal production such as eggs and milk.
-There are several kinds of hormones that are given to animals.
-This includes endogenous hormones, hormones that animals make for themselves ordinarily—such as estradiol and progesterone—and exogenous steroids, ones that animals do not make for themselves like zeranol.
+There are several kinds of hormones that are given to animals that include endogenous hormones, hormones that animals make for themselves ordinarily—such as estradiol and progesterone—and exogenous steroids, ones that animals do not make for themselves, like zeranol.

-These hormones in meat, for example, have been banned in Canada and the European Union based upon alleged health concerns.
-But, this is largely based upon theory and on just a popular notion that hormones are not safe—it’s not based on any scientific evidence.
-In the United States and elsewhere, use of these hormones is carefully monitored and regulated.
+Hormones in meat, for example, have been banned in Canada and the European Union based upon alleged health concerns.
+But, this is based upon theory and on a popular notion that hormones are not safe; it’s not based on any scientific evidence.
+In the United States and elsewhere, the use of these hormones is carefully monitored and regulated.
 But, the scientific evidence has been enough to convince regulators that, at certain levels, it is safe for public consumption.

 Learn more about myths and half-truths on vitamin use

 Antibiotics are another issue.
 The use of antibiotics in animals to minimize infection is an example.
-Whenever you crowd a bunch of animals together, they will spread infections around.
-Again, there are certain techniques you can use to minimize the need for antibiotics to minimize the risk of disease spread.
+Whenever you crowd a bunch of animals together, they will spread infections.
+There are techniques you can use to reduce the need for antibiotics to minimize the risk of disease spread.
 But, for large industrial purposes, antibiotics are used to prevent infections in the animals.
-The question that comes up is, are these antibiotics posing any risk or direct threat to human health?
+The question that comes up is, are these antibiotics posing any risk or a direct threat to human health?

-One concern is that extensive use might increase the risk of bacterial resistance to antibiotics.
-This is a very legitimate concern.
-While there does not appear to be any direct harm to humans, it is true that relying on antibiotics and using them heavily in animals does increase the number of bacterial species that are out there in the world that have resistance to antibiotics.
+One concern is that extensive use might increase the risk of bacterial resistance to antibiotics, a legitimate concern.
+While there does not appear to be any direct harm to humans, it is true that relying on antibiotics and using them heavily in animals does increase the number of bacterial species in the world with resistance to antibiotics.
 Thus, there may be an indirect concern for human health there.

 Common Questions About Whether Organic Food is Better

-Organic food is 10-30% more expensive than non-organic food due to many reasons: the farms are smaller (leading to lower yields), they are more regulated and thus require more money for red tape, they’re less protected from diseases (leading to further yield issues), and they cannot rely on cheap synthetic materials and so must source higher-priced pesticides and equipment.
+Organic food is 10-30% more expensive than non-organic food due to many reasons: the farms are smaller (leading to lower yields); they are more regulated and thus require more money for red tape; they’re less protected from diseases (leading to more yield issues), and they cannot rely on cheap synthetic materials and so must source higher-priced pesticides and equipment.

-Some people feel that you should eat organic, at least meats, because organic meats have far less hormones and antibiotics to transfer to you.
-The vegetables often lack preservatives and use less pesticides.
+Some people feel that you should eat organic, at least meats, because organic meats have far fewer hormones and antibiotics to transfer to you.
+The vegetables often lack preservatives and use fewer pesticides.